hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br><br>
 ### Total Harmonic Distortion (THD) and Compression:

 Distortion and Compression measurements were completed in the nearfield (approximately 0.3 meters).
-However, SPL provided is relative to 1-meter distance.
+However, SPL provided is relative to 1 meter distance.

+<details><summary> Harmonic Distortion and Compression: What does this data mean? (click me for info)</summary>

 Harmonic Distortion and Compression are provided at varying levels to get an idea of what happens as the voltage into the speaker is increased and overall output volume increases.
 The "mean spl" values associated with each voltage provided in the legend is based on a calculation of expected volume *assuming linear volume* at the 300-3kHz region.
 Meaning, if a speaker is ideal and you tell your stereo to increase by 6dB by turning the volume knob +6dB, the output will increase by 6dB.
 In the real-world, however, a speaker is a mechanical device and there are compression effects that can limit the output volume and, therefore, you could possibly only get an actual increase in volume of 5dB.
 A good speaker will have little compression (< 1dB), where poorer speakers may suffer greater compression (> 2dB).  *Generally speaking*, higher sensitivity speakers (like pro-audio speakers with 100dBSPL @ 2.83v/1m spec) suffer relatively no compression while lower sensitivity speakers (low 80's dBSPL @ 2.83v/1m) suffer more compression.
 When a crossover is used the compression near the speaker's Fs is attenuated and overall the compression effects are mitigated.

-With that in mind, what you see below is first the Total Harmonic Distortion at varying output levels.
+With that in mind, what you see below is first the Total Harmonic Distortion at varying output levels.  </details>

+What you see below is first the Total Harmonic Distortion at varying output levels.
 At 2.83vRMS the mean SPL is about 86dB at 1 meter (over 300-3kHz).
 Distortion at this output is mostly under 0.50% above 200Hz and hits the 3% mark at about 80Hz.
 As you'd expect, the distortion increases as volume increases.
 Namely, near the speaker's roll off point.

 However, based on a poll I conducted, *most* people's in-room listening distance is between 3 to 4 meters from their speakers at a volume of about 85dB to 90dB.
 Few people realize just how loud 90dB is.
 I've often found people tend to overestimate their listening levels by a fair bit.
 But, for the sake of determining how these speakers perform at the higher end of music listening, let's assume the following: 1) you are in your room and about 4 meters (~ 13 feet) from the speakers and 2) you listen to these speakers at about 90dB at the listening position.
 In this scenario, you will need to look at the 93dB (6.02vRMS) measurements for THD and Compression.
 Why?
 The measurements I provide are, again, referenced to 1 meter distance from the speaker and of a *single* speaker.
 To get to 4 meters you double the distance twice (1 meter to 2 meters, 2 meters to 4 meters.
 Each time you double the distance you increase or decrease the SPL level by ±6dB (+6dB if you move toward the speaker; -6dB if you move away).
 This math gets you to 90dB target + 12dB for *one* speaker at 4 meters.
 But you'd listen to a *pair of speakers* in a room which results in +3dB (for doubling of speakers).
 Now you're at 90+12+3dB.
 Also, typical rooms have a +6dB gain.
 So, in order to get from 90dB at 4 meters in-room for a pair of speakers to the SPL at 1-meter for a single speaker in anechoic conditions to match my measurements: the math breaks down as: 90+12-3-6dB = 93dB for the single speaker at 1 meter.
 Using the 93dB measurement tells you the measured low-frequency distortion at about 80Hz is near 6% THD.
 Will you hear that?
 Pure distortion is more subjective and depends not just on the listener but also no the program material.
 However, in this case, the distortion increase is due to the mechanical limits of the speaker.
 And it was audible.
 I verified this myself and will discuss it in my analysis section.
 But, remember, this speaker test is done without a crossover of any sort.
 Once you add a crossover the distortion would naturally decrease.